65+ Employee Pulse Survey Questions by Category (2026)

 Why Formbricks for pulse surveys:

 - Anonymous by design.
-Anonymity enforced at the platform level.
+Anonymity enforced at the platform level, so employees trust the process.

 - Automated cadence.
 Schedule the monthly pulse once; it runs on its own.

 - Rotating question support.
-Set up the rotating items and let the platform cycle through them.
+Set up the rotating items and let the platform cycle through them each month.

 - Segmentation.
 Break pulse results down by team, tenure, role, and manager with granular targeting.